|Academic Year of Entry||2021/22|

 The Biological Sciences major aims to nurture students to embark on professional, educational, scientific or technical career after graduation.
 We provide a rigorous, broad-spectrum curriculum combined with specialization in major fields of biology such as cancer biology, nanobiotechnology, neurobiology and ecology.
 The programme presents an in-depth study of modern biology, with courses ranging from bioinformatics to biochemistry, genetics and cellular molecular biology.
 It provides a thorough understanding of how science is done with state-of-the-art equipment in laboratory for students interested in research and other science-based careers.

 JUPAS applicants will be considered for admission to first-year studies at the Department of Biomedical Sciences.
-Students will enter a major (current major options: Biological Sciences; Biomedical Sciences) after one year of study.
+Students will enter a major (current major options: Biological Sciences; Biomedical Sciences) after one year of study (Semester A & Semester B of the first year study).
 The top 40% of students# will have a free choice of majors offered by the Department.
 The other 60% of students will be allocated a major within the Department, subject to the availiability of places and the selection criteria set by individual majors.